 Design software with testability in mind

 During the initial design and prototyping of a software system, the focus is on functionality and performance.
 These two items are extremely important, but how useful are they if the resulting program is full of bugs and takes too many resources to maintain?
-If you are able to shift your focus to designing with “testability” in mind, or at least including it early in your process, then the resulting code would be far higher in quality.
-In return, it leads to greater saved opportunity cost down the road.
+If you are able to shift your focus to designing with “testability” in mind, or at least including it early in your process, then your resulting software code would be far higher in quality.
+In return, it leads to greater saved opportunity costs down the road.
 Consider the initiatives below to start moving in this direction.

 Steps to test your code easily